 Every student is encouraged, and every staff member is required, to report any situation that they believe to be aggressive behavior directed toward a student.
 Reports shall be made to those identified above.
-Reports may be made anonymously, but formal disciplinary action may not be taken solely on the basis of an anonymous report.
+Reports may be made anonymously, but formal disciplinary action may not be taken solely based on an anonymous report.